openstack/ironic/doc/source/admin/cleaning.rst

 ::

   # First, move it out of maintenance mode
-  openstack baremetal node maintenance unset $node_ident
+  baremetal node maintenance unset $node_ident

   # Now, make the node available for scheduling by nova
-  openstack baremetal node provide $node_ident
+  baremetal node provide $node_ident

 The node will begin automated cleaning from the start, and move to ``available`` state when complete.